-NOTE: If you want to add an additional private pilot category to your certificate such as airplane to trike click here.
+NOTE: If you want to add an additional private pilot aircraft category to your existing pilot certificate, such as airplane to trike click here.

 Differences between Sport Pilot and Private Pilot

 There is no difference in the piloting ability (stick and rudder skills) between a sport pilot and private pilot.
-The standards are the same.
+The flight skills standards are the same.
 Both must be “master of the aircraft”.

 - Night flight with night cross country training

 - A longer cross country flight is required (150 N Miles verses 75 N Miles)